samuelsycamore/joy-next-blog/README.md

 - Your blog's metadata lives in `/lib/siteMetaData.ts`.
 - Your personal contact info is in `/pages/contact.tsx`.

-Edit these two files to make the site your own.
+Add your details in these two files.

 - Your blog's favicon is located in `/public/`.
-- Your avatar (for the Contact page) is in `/public/images/`.
+- Your avatar (for the About page) is in `/public/images/`.
-- The `/public/images/` directory also contains generic Open Graph cards.
+- The `/public/images/` directory also contains a generic Open Graph card.

 Replace these three images with your own.